ankita-cmu/Data-viz-finalproject/README.md

 ### Tools that I plan on using

 I shall be documenting my project in Shorthand tool.
+Their templates allow for elegant and simple stories that any novice could quickly master creating, as well as the option for more technically nuanced approaches to create slick and professional designs.

 ### Dataset